Converting Landscape Text Files with DCS

 If we were using one of Word’s standard paper sizes in our profile, we would then need to add the orientation line to the profile.

 <!-- Print using standard paper size A3 --> <add Name="Microsoft.Word.PageSetup.PaperSize" Value="PaperA3" /> <add Name="Microsoft.Word.PageSetup.Orientation" Value="Landscape"/>

 Using the setting above will create a larger version of the original report.
 What if we want the final report to be at the original paper size of A3 instead of the larger size we just created, how would we do that?

 To do this we can tell Document Conversion Service to scale the output back down to the original size before creating the final output file.

 <!— Copy larger paper size to A3 (297 mm x 420 mm) paper size --> <add Name="Processing;Copy" Value="1" /> <add Name="Processing;Units" Value=".1 Millimeters" /> <add Name="Processing;Copy to width" Value="2970" /> <add Name="Processing;Copy to height" Value="4200" />

 Try it for Yourself

-A zip file containing the sample document used above and two sample profiles – one for PDF and one for TIFF, can be downloaded below.
+Download LandscapeTextSample.zip to try this for yourself.
+The zip file contains the sample document used above and two sample profiles – one for PDF and one for TIFF.